atlarge-research/opendc/site/docs/documentation/Input/Experiment.md

 are defined in their respective pages.

 ## Examples
 In the following section, we discuss several examples of experiment files.
-Experiments files can be verified using the JSON schema defined in the [schema](TopologySchema).

 ### Simple